 2:30-4:30 p.m., Arizona Senior Academy Building Michael Brescia, Ph.D.
 As most of us ASA members were growing up, just about every kid played at being a cowboy!
 We pieced together outfits that looked Western.
 The hat was dad’s worn-out fedora

-Wednesday, February 27, 2019 4:15 pm, The Arizona Senior Academy Building Peter Becskehazy, U.S. Foreign Service, Ret.
+Wednesday, 4:15 pm, The Arizona Senior Academy Building Peter Becskehazy, U.S. Foreign Service, Ret.
 Can historical shocks from earlier centuries explain the rise of extremist populist movements in Europe?
-Recent elections in Poland and Hungary reveal that
+Recent elections in Poland and Hungary reveal that mainstream parties may

 3:00-4:30 pm, The Arizona Senior Academy Building The fifth in the ASA’s presentions of the Great Decisions program, prepared and sponsored by the century-old Foreign Policy Association (FPA), designed to be a “catalyst for developing awareness, understanding and informed opinion on